Edmonton Hundred Historical Society

-The Edmonton Hundred Historical Society is a historical society devoted to the study of the area covered by the Edmonton Hundred (a hundred being an ancient division of a county).
+The Edmonton Hundred Historical Society is an English historical society devoted to the study of the area covered by the Edmonton Hundred (a hundred being an ancient division of a county).
 The society is a registered charity No. 299073.
 David Pam, FRHS, was the president until his death in 2014.

 Selected publications

 The society has published over 60 works in its "occasional papers" series as well as numerous other works.